-- 2.5.3.1 The Town of Milton recognizes the importance of parks, open space and leisure facilities in providing recreation opportunities for all its residents.
-The existing and potential recreation resources include the extensive, publicly-owned, natural open space areas which will form part of the Natural Heritage System.
+- 2.5.3.1 The Town of Milton recognizes the importance of recreation facilities, park amenities, trail networks and open space systems in providing opportunities for health and fitness for all its residents.
+The existing and potential resources include the extensive, publicly-owned, natural open space areas which will form part of the Natural Heritage System.
 However, the focus of the areas which form part of the Natural Heritage System shall be on the protection of the natural environment.
-Linked with that system will be a Parkland Hierarchy that includes facilities which are designed to provide the full range of active and passive recreation activities. - The Parkland Hierarchy intended for the Town is outlined in Table 1 to the Plan.
-It 2.5.3.2 includes a Community Park designation on Schedule "B", Urban Area Land Use Plan.
-The Parkland Hierarchy will also be used as a guide in the development of an open space system for Secondary Plan areas and for the acquisition of parkland.
-This hierarchy includes parks developed primarily by the Town.
+Linked with that system will be a Park and Recreation Hierarchy that describes how recreation facilities, park amenities, trail networks and open space systems will be commingled and designed to provide the full range of active and passive activities. - 2.5.3.2 The Parks and Recreation Hierarchy intended for the Town will be defined through Park and Recreation Strategies approved periodically by Town Council.
+The Parks and Recreation Hierarchy will also be used as a guide in the development of Secondary Plan areas and for the acquisition of land.
+This hierarchy included lands developed primarily by the Town, such as Community, District and Neighbourhood Parks, as well as Village Squares, which will consist of a combination of elements from the Park and Recreation Continuum described above.

-LEISURE AND LIBRARY SERVICES ACTION PLAN
+CULTURE AND LIBRARY SERVICES ACTION PLAN

-2.5.3.3 The policies of the Town of Milton Official Plan, Secondary Plans, the Leisure and Library Services Action Plan and other relevant studies such as stormwater management plans will be used as a basis for the location of recreation and library facilities and the dedication of lands for parks and recreation purposes in the Urban Area, as well as the rest of the Town.
+2.5.3.3 The policies of the Town of Milton Official Plan, Secondary Plans, the Culture and Library Services Action Plan and other relevant studies such as stormwater management plans will be used as a basis for the location of culture and library facilities and the acquisition of lands for parks and recreation purposes in the Urban Area, as well as the rest of the Town.